Lump in the Cheek After Wisdom Teeth Removal: Should You Worry?

 - Swollen lymph nodes associated with infection are often painful.

-What to Do About Swollen Lymph Nodes?
+How to Manage Swollen Lymph Nodes?

-If the wound or socket becomes infected, the infection follows the path of least resistance, usually the soft facial tissues.
-However, in rare cases, it can spread deeper into the underlying bone—a condition known as Osteomyelitis.At first, the buildup of fluid and inflammation inside the bone causes hard, painful swelling near the extraction site.
+If the wound or socket becomes infected, the infection usually spreads along the path of least resistance—often the gums and soft facial tissues.
+In rare cases, it can spread deeper into the jawbone.Two potential complications that arise from the jawbone include osteomyelitis and cysts:

 A Lump After Wisdom Teeth Removal is Often Temporary